Hooks API

 Hook Registration in Plugins

-Hooks are typically registered in a plugin's setup
+Hooks are typically registered in a plugin's main function:

 # my_plugin.py